sscheib/ansible-role-public_key_infrastructure/README.md

 ## Viewing the generated certificates

 If you'd like to view the certificates that have been generated, the `openssl` command on the PKI host can be used.
-Please find below a few examples how to view each of the certificates.
+Please find below a few examples on how to view each of the certificates.

 ### Private key